Acid, Passion and Dried Blood: Photos from Murder Scenes in 1880s Paris

-Even thought it was invented in 1839 by Louis Daguerre, modern photography was only made available to French police investigators in the 1870s.
-A few years later, in 1887, criminologist Alphonse Bertillon introduced the method to criminal identification practises.
-It was thanks to Bertillon’s foresight, that the photographic archive of the Paris Police Prefecture is now one of the richest in the world – counting millions of images that date back to the beginning of the 19th century.
+Even though it was invented in the 1830s, modern photography was only made available to French police investigators in the 1870s.
+A few years later, in 1887, criminologist Alphonse Bertillon introduced the method to criminal identification practices.
+It was thanks to Bertillon’s foresight, that the photographic archive of the Paris Police Prefecture is now one of the richest in the world – counting millions of images that date back to the beginning of the 20th century.

 Videos by VICE